Skip to Content

 • Staying on the toilet longer than necessary

 The first reason why your legs fall asleep when you’re on the toilet is due to your potentially bad posture while sitting on the toilet.
-The majority of people tend to hunch over while on the toilet rather than sitting straight up in a more relaxed posture.

-The pressure from being hunched over also restricts the amount of blood flow to the nerves in your pelvis and can even push spinal discs to rub up against spinal nerves which results in that jelly-like feeling in your legs.
+The pressure from being hunched over also restricts the amount of blood flow to the nerves in your pelvis and can even push spinal discs to rub up against spinal nerves, which results in that jelly-like feeling in your legs.

 The second reason why your legs fall asleep on the toilet is a result of the first reason.